Easy Tips for Using All That Extra Zucchini

 Before the family gets totally sick of eating zucchini fresh, I begin the process of saving zucchini for those months when zucchini will no longer be growing.
 One of the processes I use for processing zucchini for the winter is by freezing it.

-- For baked breads, muffins, and cakes, I will grate up zucchini and put them into freezer bags with just enough zucchini for one batch of bread or whatever baked good I am making.
+- For baked bread, muffins, and cakes, I will grate up zucchini and put them into freezer bags with just enough zucchini for one batch of bread or whatever baked good I am making.
 I then make sure that I mark each package of zucchini with what I intended it to be used for when I put it in the freezer.
 Whenever I have extra eggs, I will also crack just enough eggs into the baggy as well, so that I have the eggs and the zucchini when I need them to make the baked good.
 In the winter, I thaw it in the refrigerator when I intend to use it.
 When thawed, I mix it including whatever water is in the bag into the other ingredients.
 Don't overdo the bags of grated zucchini though.
 Begin with a dozen bags the first year.
 If you discover that wasn't enough for you or your family, bag more zucchini, or less if your family doesn't eat as much.

 - For coined or sliced zucchini for freezing, place cuts of zucchini (no blanching needed) onto cookie sheets to freeze, then place frozen vegetables into bags.
-If you want, you can put some of the frozen zucchini into bags and add blanched frozen carrots, broccoli, etc. to use in stir fries.
-Again, don't over do the number of bags.
+If you want, you can put some of the frozen zucchini into bags and add blanched frozen carrots, broccoli, etc. to use in stir-fries.
+Again, don't overdo the number of bags.
 Begin with no more than 12 bags in a season.

 - Make a few prepackaged meals that contain zucchini to put into the freezer.
-Zucchini lazagna, stuffed zucchini, or zucchini and cheese casserole is good done like this, but do not store for more than a month.
+Zucchini lasagna, stuffed zucchini, or zucchini and cheese casserole is good done like this, but do not store for more than a month.

 How to Dry Zucchini to Use Later